jonico/ccf-tomcat7/apache-tomcat-7.0.14/README.txt

    - right-click on cmd.exe and select "Run as administrator".
    - if a UAC warning pops up, click OK.

-2. change into the directory where you unzipped the CCFv2 distribution:
+2. change into the directory where you unzipped the TeamForge Connector Server 2.1 distribution:

    cd c:\path\to\apache-tomcat-7.0.14